OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **ResourceDescription**
         An object containing information defining system attributes required to select a  viable place to run a code.

+      **reStructuredText**
+	A plain-text markup syntax and parser system used for in-line program documentation (such as Python docstrings), for quickly creating simple Web pages, and for standalone documents.
+The reStructuredText parser is a component of Docutils.

       **revision**
         A snapshot of the state of files and directories, including their content.
 A revision also has some metadata associated with it, including